overdodactyl/ShadowFox/README.md

 ## Installation

-* Download the updater script from the [releases](https://github.com/overdodactyl/ShadowFox/releases) page for your operating system.
+1. Download the updater script from the [releases](https://github.com/SrKomodo/shadowfox-updater/releases) page of [shadowfox-updater](https://github.com/SrKomodo/shadowfox-updater) for your operating system and place it in a location you will remember for future use.

-* Place this script in your Firefox profile directory.

-  * Visit `about:support` by entering this address in the url bar.

-  * In the `Profile Folder`/`Profile Directory` section, click the button that says "Open Folder", "Show in Finder" or "Open Directory" (OS dependent).

-    * On Windows and Linux, this should take you directly to your profile directory.
-On a Mac, this will take you to a list of Firefox profiles, with the one you want highlighted.
-In this case, double click that folder to open it.

-* Run the script.
+2. Run the script.

-* Restart Firefox.
+3. Restart Firefox.

-***IMPORTANT***: Changes to webextensions do not go into effect by default.
-For more information, see [here](https://github.com/overdodactyl/ShadowFox/wiki/Altering-webextensions).
+For more detailed instructions, please see [here]().

 ## Updating

-* Run the updater script.
+Any time you want to update ShadowFox or apply custom changes, simply run the updater script again.

 ## Customization

 It's easy to customize ShadowFox, everything from the colors used to what elements and webpages are styled.
+For more information, see [here](https://github.com/overdodactyl/ShadowFox/wiki/Customization).

 Depending on how much you want to customize ShadowFox, you may be better suited using a different installation process.
-To learn more, see [here](https://github.com/overdodactyl/ShadowFox/wiki/Getting-Started).
+To learn more, see [here](https://github.com/overdodactyl/ShadowFox/wiki/Development).

 ## Discussion